tjko/fanpico/commands.md

 #### SYStem:TIME?
 Return current Real-Time Clock (RTC) time.
-This is only available if usign Pico W and it has successfully gotten time from a NTP server.
+This is only available if using Pico W and it has successfully gotten time from a NTP server.

 Currently FanPico will only use NTP server that is received from